Chris-Error-404/Random-Joke-Generator/README.md

 # Random-Joke-Generator
-My first try in using a REST API
+My first try in using an API